promptfoo/promptfoo/site/docs/getting-started.md

 ![promptfoo command line](https://user-images.githubusercontent.com/310310/244891726-480e1114-d049-40b9-bd5f-f81c15060284.gif)

-This command will evaluate the prompts, substituing variable values, and output the results in your terminal.
+This command will evaluate the prompts, substituting variable values, and output the results in your terminal.

 Have a look at the setup and full output [here](https://github.com/promptfoo/promptfoo/tree/main/examples/self-grading).